thedavidemmanuel/dl-capstone/VERCEL_DEPLOYMENT.md

 ## ✅ Build Fix Applied
 The ESLint error "supabaseAuthService is defined but never used" has been resolved by adding a useEffect that references the service.

+## ❌ CURRENT ISSUE: Missing Environment Variables
+The deployment is working but failing at runtime because environment variables are not set in Vercel.

+**Error seen:** `NEXT_PUBLIC_SUPABASE_URL is required`

 ## 🔧 Required Environment Variables for Vercel

 Set these environment variables in your Vercel project settings: